Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Modified Friedmann equations

-It is worth mentioning that the area $A$ appearing in the above expression corresponds to the area of the event horizon BH; however, as we are most interested in studying cosmological models, this area should be replaced by the area of the apparent horizon (AH).
+It is worth mentioning that the area $A$ appearing in the above expression corresponds to the area of the EH BHs; however, as we are most interested in studying cosmological models, this area should be replaced by the area of the AH.
 So, the Eq. (\ref{kani}) shall be expressed as

-This result is universal in RG; the entropy is always a quarter of the area, independently of the model at hand.
-This is so because this expression is derived from the Euclidean action using the on-shell Lagrangian of the theory, a fundamental object of the theory.
+This result is universal in RG; the entropy is always a quarter of the area, independently of the model.
+This is so because this expression is derived from the euclidean action using the on-shell lagrangian of the theory, a fundamental object of the theory.

-In this case, since there is no associated action principle from which the Kaniadakis entropy can be derived, one option to find the modified Friedmann field equations is to appeal to the gravitational-thermodynamics conjecture \cite{Jacobson:1995ab,Padmanabhan:2003gd,Padmanabhan:2002sha}.
+In this case, since there is no associated action principle from which the Kaniadakis's entropy can be derived, one option to find the modified Friedmann field equations is to appeal to the gravitational-thermodynamics conjecture \cite{Jacobson:1995ab,Padmanabhan:2003gd,Padmanabhan:2002sha}.
 Given a thermodynamic law with corresponding identifications and interpretations of gravitational quantities, the field equations and their corrections can be consistently found.
 As the FLRW

 model is a dynamical system, the associated thermodynamics law to describe it properly, is the so-called UFL \cite{Hayward:1993wb,Hayward:1994bu,Hayward:1997jp}

 where the energy--supply is encoded by the vector $A\psi_{i}$ and the density work by $W$.
 In general, these last two objects are defined by